- Published on

 Start with a Compelling Title

 Your PR title is the first thing a reviewer sees, so think of it as a headline for your work.
 It needs to be descriptive and instantly understandable.
-Vague titles like "Bug fix" or "Updates" are a total waste—they force reviewers to dig deeper just to figure out what's going on.
+Vague titles like "Bug fix" or "Updates" tell reviewers nothing—they force people to dig deeper just to figure out what's going on.

 Instead, get into the habit of using a clear, consistent format.
 A common trick is to use a prefix that signals the type of change, followed by a short summary.

-• Good Title: Fix: Prevent crash when user profile is empty
+Fix: Prevent crash when user profile is empty - Bad Title:

-• Good Title: Chore: Upgrade React to version 18.3
+Chore: Upgrade React to version 18.3 - Bad Title:

 This simple practice brings immediate clarity.
 It helps maintainers and reviewers prioritize their work and understand the impact of your change at a single glance.